lpmurray16/lpmurray16.github.io/index.md

 ## Education

 - Graduated from Cary-Grove High School in 2014
-- Bachelors in Computer Science, Software Development
+- Bachelors in Computer Science, Software Development from DePaul Univeristy 2020

 ## Skills